datadryad/dryad-app/app/views/stash_engine/pages/_fees_publisher.html.md

   <p style="text-align: center;">Learn more about <a href="/join_us">Dryad services and partner benefits</a></p>
 </div>

-The annual partner fee is calculated as a total of the anticipated [Data Publication Charge (DPC)](#data-publication-charge) for the coming year, plus the [Annual Service Fee](#annual-service-fee).
+The annual partner fee is calculated as a total of the anticipated [Data Publishing Charge (DPC)](#data-publication-charge) for the coming year, plus the [Annual Service Fee](#annual-service-fee).
 DPCs are adjusted to reflect actual usage at year-end.

 Estimate your organization’s total fees using our fee calculator, or read on for a detailed fee schedule.